oleh-sulzhenko/iopa-bot/README.md

 Each exchange between a human and a bot (or two bots) is managed in a virtual session.
 This is not necessarily and in fact unlikely to be a transport session, but does allow for session context data to be persisted across the duration of the session.

-A session may be handled by (serverless) cloud functions running across multiple regions or infrastructure, so the persistence (provided by the connector or source service provider) can be thought of as a temporary global data store unique to this session.
+A session may be handled by (edge) cloud functions running across multiple regions or infrastructure, so the persistence (provided by the connector or source service provider) can be thought of as a temporary global data store unique to this session.

 ### Intents